cabforum/servercert/docs/SMCWG-charter.md

     * No more than 27 months have elapsed since the beginning of the reported-on period and no more than 15 months since the end of the reported-on period; and
-    * The audit report was prepared by a Qualified Auditor.
+    * The audit report was prepared by a natural or legal person that is duly authorized or licensed to conduct audits according to the relevant audit criteria or attestation scheme used.

    In addition, the Certificate Issuer MUST actively issue S/MIME certificates that are treated as valid by at least one Certificate Consumer that produces